 Some Advance Information will be requested by the assessor ahead of the Assessment Day.

-There are 7 questions that will be assessed prior to the Assessment Day.
+There are a selection of questions that will be assessed prior to the Assessment Day.

-The Advance Information Checklist contains a list of the requested documentation.
+The Advance Information Checklist contains a list of the requested documentation - each Centre of Expertise will be able to offer specific guidance on what information is required.

 The assessment of the Advance Information will take place off-site.